 Requirements and Regulations for Department of Pharmaceutical Science Internships

-In order to enhance the practical training of our programs, Internship provides an experiential component of the graduate curriculum that fosters professional development through work in drug discovery, development, and/or regulatory affairs in pharmaceutical, medical device or biotechnology companies.
-Students engage in pharmaceutical science research or work in an environment outside the University but under the supervision of a faculty advisor.
+Internships foster professional development through work in drug discovery, development, and/or regulatory affairs in pharmaceutical, medical device or biotechnology companies.
+Students engage in pharmaceutical science research or work in an environment outside the University under the supervision of a faculty advisor.

-- The student must have completed two semesters with a GPA of 3.0 or better, be in good academic standing and have no instances of academic dishonesty, no blocks on enrollment, and no repeated courses.
+- Students must have completed one semester with a GPA of 3.2 or better, be in good academic standing and have no instances of academic dishonesty, no blocks on enrollment, and no repeated or incomplete courses.

-- Students have primary responsibity for finding their own internship.
-Prior to looking for an internship, CV must be submitted to Nancy Waggner for approval.
+- Students are responsible for finding their own internships.
+Prior to looking for an internship, resumes must be submitted to the Internship Coordinator for approval.

-- In order to receive a grade for the course, the student must write a paper (at least 2 pages) describing what they did for their internship and what they learned from it.
-This should be sent to Dr. Amiji.
-In addition, the supervisor for the internship will be asked to reply to a questionnaire about the student’s performance.
+- Students enrolled in the internship course must write a paper (at least 2 pages) describing their internship learning outcomes.
+This should be sent to the Internship Coordinator.
+In addition, internship supervisors will be asked to reply to a questionnaire about students’ performance.